Updated 08 November 2013

 - Priority 2 is 'Developing a skilled and adaptable workforce'.
 It supports projects to train people who do not have basic skills and qualifications needed in the workplace.
 About £825 million of ESF money is available for this priority in 2007-2013.

-There are similar priorities in the Convergence area of Cornwall and the Isles of Scilly where about £62 million of ESF money is available to tackle barriers to employment, and £98 million of ESF money to improve the skills of the local workforce in 2007-2013.
+There are similar priorities (Priorities 4 and 5) in the Convergence area of Cornwall and the Isles of Scilly where about £62 million of ESF money is available to tackle barriers to employment, and £98 million of ESF money to improve the skills of the local workforce in 2007-2013.

 In addition, technical assistance funds are available to finance the preparatory, management, monitoring, evaluation, information and control activities of the Operational Programme, together with activities to reinforce the administrative capacity for implementing the funds, at national and regional levels.